prof-tallman/csc228/syllabus.md

 ## Course Materials

 ### Books
 A variety of texts will be used for the course.
-Students are expected to obtain a copy from the campus bookstore or similar source.
  * Assorted Sherlock Holmes stories by Sir Arthur Conan Doyle (free electronic copies)
  * *The Code Book* by Simon Singh (partial reading)
  * *The Hiding Place* by Corrie Ten Boom